-Grzegorz Ziółkowski (born 1970) works as Professor in the Institute of Theatre and Media Art of Adam Mickiewicz University in Poznań, Poland.
-He is a searcher, teacher, theatre director, publisher, translator, editor and co-editor of books and journal special editions.
+GRZEGORZ ZIÓŁKOWSKI works as Professor in the Institute of Theatre and Media Art of Adam Mickiewicz University in Poznań, Poland.
+He is a searcher, teacher, theatre director, publisher, translator, editor and co-editor of books and journal special issues.

 He has received awards and scholarships from the British Council (1994–95), the City of Poznań (1996), the Foundation for Polish Science (1998), the Fulbright Foundation (2002–03), and the president of Adam Mickiewicz University (2009, 2013).

 He carried out theatre explorations in the framework of Bureau for Theatre Research (1991–2001) and Theatre Rosa (2009–11) in Poznań and led acting work sessions internationally (in Armenia, Austria, Catalonia, Chile, England, Iran, Malta, Romania, and South Korea).
-From 2011 he has been directing Study Rosa (previously Studio Rosa) and from 2012 the Acting Techniques Intensive Seminar ATIS in Poznań.
-In 2015–16 he directed Study Rosa’s theatre exploration Feeling the Pulse and in its frame he published his artistic travel log Dwugłos o ciszy (Duet on Silence, Wrocław, 2016) and reflections Texts from the Heart (in Polish and in English, Wrocław, 2016).
-In Studio Rosa he directed Duet on Silence which consisted of two theatre performances: TAZM Silence of Light (2012) and HEART Silence of Polygon (2015–16).
-He co-created and consulted works by international artists, such as a solo performance Small House for the Dead by Csongor Köllő from Shoshin Theatre Association (Romania) and theatre explorations by the Performer Persona Project directed by Claudio Santana Bórquez (Chile).
+From 2011–17 he directed the Studio (later Study) Rosa and from 2012–17 the Acting Techniques Intensive Seminar ATIS in Poznań.
+In 2015–16 he directed the Study Rosa’s theatre exploration Feeling the Pulse and in its frame he published his artistic travelogue Dwugłos o ciszy (Duet on Silence, Wrocław, 2016) and reflections Texts from the Heart (in Polish and in English, Wrocław, 2016).
+In Study Rosa he directed Duet on Silence which included two theatre performances: TAZM Silence of Light (2012–16) and HEART Silence of Polygon (2015–16).
+He co-created and consulted works by artists from Catalonia, Chile, Iran, and Romania, such as a solo performance Small House for the Dead by Csongor Köllő from Shoshin Theatre Association (Romania) and theatre explorations by the Performer Persona Project directed by Claudio Santana Bórquez (Chile).